jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

   - **Type**: `str` (comma-separated column names)
   - **Example**: `starrocks_UNIQUE_KEY="device_id"`

-> Although you **CAN'T** specify the Primary Key type in Columns, such as `Column('id', Integer, primary_key=True)`, or by using `PrimaryKeyConstraint`, You still need to specify it as the SQLAlchemy's stardard primary key declaration, either via Columns or `PrimaryKeyConstraint`, to prevent errors.
+> Although you **CAN'T only** specify the Primary Key type in Columns, such as `Column('id', Integer, primary_key=True)`, or by using `PrimaryKeyConstraint`, You still need to specify it as the SQLAlchemy's stardard primary key declaration, either via Columns or `PrimaryKeyConstraint`, to prevent errors.

 ##### 3. `COMMENT`